NSHipster/articles/2014-02-24-namespacing.md

 This is all to say: unlike many other languages that are popular today, Objective-C does not provide a module-like mechanism for avoiding class and method name collisions.

-Instead, Objective-C relies on prefixes to ensure that functionality in one part of the app don't interfere with similarly named code somewhere else.
+Instead, Objective-C relies on prefixes to ensure that functionality in one part of the app doesn't interfere with similarly named code somewhere else.

 We'll jump into those right after a quick digression into type systems: